syncfusion-content/wpf-docs/wpf/PropertyGrid/CategoryEditor-support.md

 ---
 layout: post
 title: CategoryEditor support | PropertyGrid  | wpf | Syncfusion
-description: The PropertyGrid control supports several built-in editors, to give a good look and feel for the application (like in Expression Blend) using CustomEditors or CategoryEditors
+description: The PropertyGrid control supports several built-in editors, to give a good look and feel for the application using CustomEditors or CategoryEditors.
 platform: wpf
 control: PropertyGrid
 documentation: ug